 I feel a bit bad giving this advice as I’m not always good at following it myself, but I know that it’s valid.
 People read blogs because blogs are written by people.
 If they want dry information they’ll go to Wikipedia.
 So show a bit of yourself.
 Let your readers get to know you.
 You’re a cool person, right?

 Decide on a schedule and stick to it

-By sticking to a schedule you also help yourself.
-If you don’t have one it will be so much easier to postpone publishing and do other things.
-Like be on Facebook.
+If you don’t have one, it will be so much easier to postpone publishing and do other things.
+Like being on Facebook.
 All.
 Day.
 Long.

 What really helps me is the WordPress Editorial Calendar plugin.
 It gives you a calendar view of your scheduled and draft posts right in your WordPress dashboard so that it’s very easy to see whether you’ve been posting consistently or not and when you should start writing again.
 If you see an empty calendar, hit refresh.
 If you still see an empty calendar, make some coffee and get started.